 |PBOuoiγ| is the absolute value of the Bid Offer Price for each Outside Tolerance Undelivered Accepted Bid Quantity and Outside Tolerance Accepted Offer Quantity for Generator Unit, u, for Bid Offer Acceptance, o, for Band, i, in Imbalance Settlement Period, γ.

-When a Pumped Storage Unit or Battery Storage, u, is in Pumping Mode or Charging Mode, as the case may be, for an Imbalance Settlement Period, γ, or any part thereof, the Market Operator shall calculate the Uninstructed Imbalance Charge (CUNIMBuγ) for that Pumped Storage Unit or Battery Storage Unit, u, in that Imbalance Settlement Period, γ, as having a value of zero.
+When a Pumped Storage Unit, u, is in Pumping Mode, as the case may be, for an Imbalance Settlement Period, γ, or any part thereof, the Market Operator shall calculate the Uninstructed Imbalance Charge (CUNIMBuγ) for that Pumped Storage Unit, u, in that Imbalance Settlement Period, γ, as having a value of zero.

 Testing Charges